ballerina-platform/ballerina-lang/docs/style_guide/statements.md

     }

     ```
-#### Empty Block
+#### Empty block

-* There shouldn't be any empty `if`, `else if` and `else` blocks.
+* Do not have any empty `if`, `else if`, or `else` blocks.
-* But if there are empty `if`, `else` and `else if` blocks
+* Howevber, if there are empty `if`, `else`, or `else if` blocks,
-  - There should be a single space before opening brace.
+  - keep a single space before the opening brace.
-  - There should be a empty line between opening and closing brace.
+  - add an empty line between the opening and closing braces.
-  - Closing brace should be indented and aligned
+  - indent the closing brace and align it as follows.
-    - If brace is related to `if` block then the brace should indented to align with
+    - If the brace is related to the`if` block, then indent the brace to align it with the position of the
-      `if` keyword position.
+      `if` keyword.
-    - If brace if related to `else` or `else if` block then the brace should indented to align with
+    - If the brace if related to an `else` or `else if` block, then indent the brace to align it with
-      previous block's closing brace.
+      the closing brace of the previous block.

+  Example,
   ```ballerina
   if (inProperSallaryRange) {